-Tetagouche Property
+Tetagouche Properties

 On January 6, 2014, the Corporation closed a definitive purchase agreement (the ""Agreement"") to acquire a large strategic land package (the ""Property"") situated in the Bathurst Mining Camp and surrounding area in northeastern New Brunswick.
 Wolfden acquired the Property from 8100896 Canada Inc., a wholly owned subsidiary of GeoVenCap Inc. (the "Vendor").
-Pursuant to the terms of the Agreement, the Corporation purchased all of the

-Vendor's right, title and interest to and in the Property for cash consideration of \$125,000 and 571,428 common shares of Corporation (the "Consideration Shares") having a value of \$100,000.
+Pursuant to the terms of the Agreement, the Corporation purchased all of the Vendor's right, title and interest to and in the Property for cash consideration of \$125,000 and 571,428 common shares of Corporation (the "Consideration Shares") having a value of \$100,000.
 The Consideration Shares were subject to a four month hold period under applicable securities laws in Canada.

-For the three months ended March 31, 2022 and 2021 (Stated in Canadian Dollars)
+For the three and six months ending June 30, 2022 and 2021 (Stated in Canadian Dollars)